-Though it might be argued the United States ultimately is a self-serving and selfseeking nation interested in its own welfare and will always determine whether the welfare of another will benefit itself, the words spoken by the Secretary of State sparked a conversation that led the IMT to rethink its posture and approach to LCMS partnerships around the globe.
+Though it might be argued that the United States, like most other states, ultimately is self-serving and self-interested, i.e., in its own welfare, and will always determine whether the welfare of another will benefit itself, the words spoken by the Secretary of State sparked a great conversation which led the IMT to rethink its posture and approach to LCMS partnerships around the globe.
 The conversation was dynamic and robust.
-The IMT was intently interested in understanding how partnerships were not only understood by us, but how they were interpreted by the other partners around the globe.

-And so, with prayer and determination, the IMT took on the task of rewriting Condoleezza Rice's statement.
-It took significant word-smithing and a substantially different starting point and end goal than of those of the United States State Department.

-It required from the very beginning that meaning for any partnership begins and ends with the grace shared by God the Creator through Jesus Christ and moved into the world through the sending of His Holy Spirit, and today continues to be sent through the church, His ecclesia.
-It develops so that not only Christians, but all people hear the Good News found in the Savior of the world.
+The IMT was intently interested in understanding how partnerships were not only understood by us, but in how they were interpreted by the other partners around the table.
+So, with prayer and determination, the IMT took on the task of rewriting Condoleezza Rice's statement.
+It took significant word-smithing and a substantially different starting point and end goal than those of the United States.
+It required from the very beginning that meaning for any partnership begins and ends with the grace shared by God the Creator through Jesus Christ, moves into the world through the sending of His Holy Spirit, and continues to be sent through the church, His ecclesia.
+It develops so that not only Christians, but all people, hear the Good News found in the Savior of the world.
 It means that partnerships are about God's mission and not a foreign power interested in its own welfare.